Film/Video & Photo Shoot Permit Application

 Notification Requirements

 The notification required for a production depends on whether it’s classified as Category “A” or Category “B”, which is determined by the City of Evanston depending on the type of production or the details involved.
 Applications submitted without all the required documents will be considered incomplete, and the submission date will not be recognized until all materials are received.
 Submitting the application alone does not meet the deadline.
 Failure to comply may result in permit denial or delays.
-A complete application must include the Certificate of Insurance (COI), a signed Hold Harmless Agreement, and a Leaflet.
+A complete application must include the Certificate of Insurance (COI), a signed Hold Harmless Agreement, and a Leaflet (community notification flyer).

-PLEASE NOTE: Some productions may require a mandatory remote meeting with City department heads for pre-approval.
+Please note, some productions may require a mandatory remote meeting with City department heads for pre-approval.

 Film Permit Fees